Company A, Arizona Rangers: Arizona Campaign against the California Column

 When news of the capture of McCleave got back to Fort Yuma, a larger force under Captain William Calloway was sent along the same route with orders to find and free Captain McCleave and his men.
 Calloway's force clashed with elements of Company A burning hay at Stanwix Station and after a brief skirmish, the Arizona Rangers retreated to Tucson.
 Afterward Calloway reached the Pima Villages, the main supply point between Fort Yuma and Tucson and after a short rest, set out toward Tucson.
 As they approached Picacho Pass, Indian scouts brought in information that Confederate pickets were just ahead.
 Lieutenant James Barrett and a small group of his Company A, First Cavalry were ordered to make a wide detour to strike them on the flank, while Calloway would make a frontal attack with the main party.
 In the following Battle of Picacho Pass the Barret's California cavalry engaged alone and suffered defeat in a brisk engagement.
 The Confederates watched the California cavalry retreat, then they fell back to Tucson, to warn Tucson's garrison of the approaching Union army.

 Captain Calloway returned to the Pima Villages and started work on a permanent camp, throwing up earth works around the flour mill of Ammi White, who had been taken away with McCleve to Mesilla by the rebels a few weeks before.
 This earth work was named "Fort Barrett" in honor of their comrade killed at Picacho Pass.

 Confiscation of the wheat and burning of hay now forced a halt at the villages while new supplies were gathered.
 It required several weeks for the main elements of the "Column" to get to Pima Villages, due to the time needed to gather more hay along the route.
 Further delay occurred because only detachments of less than four companies could move over the desert routes within twenty-four hours of each other, due to the scarcity of water.
-The net effect of the Arizona Rangers' actions was to delay the advance of the California Column for over a month, which probably saved the Confederate Army of New Mexico, now retreating back to Mesilla from its defeat at the Battle of Glorietta Pass, from being intercepted and destroyed by the California Column during April 1862.
+The net effect of the Arizona Rangers' actions was to delay the advance of the California Column for over a month, which probably saved the Confederate Army of New Mexico, now retreating back to Mesilla from its defeat at the Battle of Glorieta Pass, from being intercepted and destroyed by the California Column during April 1862.